CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-03c-GuestShell-Ex1.md

 4. IOx is a Cisco-developed end-to-end application framework that provides application hosting capabilities for different application types on Cisco network platforms.
 Guest Shell is on such application distributed on Catalyst switches.
-IOx is a prerequisite for Guest Shell, so we need to turn on IOx with the `iox` command, for example:
+IOx is a prerequisite for Guest Shell, so you need to turn on IOx with the `iox` command, for example:

     ```
     csr1(config)#iox